-2. List the barriers, gaps, or challenges that stand in the way of reaching the Long-Term Community Goal.
+1. Write the E Long-Term Community Goal that was identified in the previous activity here: barriers, gaps, or challenges that stand in the way of reaching the Long-Term y Goal.
 Then rank them.

-3. From the list above, which one barrier, gap, or challenge could your project address?
-Write your one choice from the list above here.
+Rank Condition e list above, which one barrier, gap, or challenge could your project address? one choice from the list above here.